 The verifiable AIGC-NFT standard includes the following interfaces:

-IERC7007: Defines a mint function and a Mint event for minting AIGC-NFTs.
+IERC7007: Defines an addAigcData function and an AigcData event for adding AIGC data to AIGC-NFTs.
 Defines a verify function to check the validity of the combination of prompt and aigcData using zkML/opML techniques.

 * @dev Required interface of an ERC7007 compliant contract.